uclaacm/hoth4-api-workshop/README.md

         }
       }
     });
-    // When you click on the marker, you'll go to the Facebook link of the meme marker.addListener('click', () => {
+    // When you click on the marker, you'll go to the Facebook link of the meme. marker.addListener('click', () => {
       window.open(meme.fb);
     });